breadcat/blog.minskio.co.uk/content/posts/windows-10-network-share-guest-access.md

 ---
 title: "Windows 10 Network Share Guest Access"
 date: 2019-02-15T11:47:00
-tags: ["servers", "snippets", "software", "windows"]
+tags: ["Servers", "Snippets", "Software", "Windows"]
 ---

 I recently re-installed Windows 10, my edition of choice was the new 2019 edition of LTSC-N and as such I updated the [prep script](https://github.com/breadcat/win10-prep) I use to *provision* a new installation.